exopacket/aloft/README.md

 A programming language for full stack development with simple object oriented syntax.

 This is a side project.
 Don't intend on it being done anytime soon.
 Feel free, if you're interested in the idea, to pass along ideas or contributions.
-Missing some syntax.
-Based around the simple_language_plugin sample for IntelliJ.
-Using the case-sensitive version speeds up syntax highlighting and verification by a ton.

 ![icon](https://github.com/exopacket/aloft/blob/main/aloft_icon_sm.png)

 # progress

 I have began work on the aloft-server and aloft-cli.
 Both will be written 100% in Java.
 The server will run as a daemon and serve content in place of apache or nginx..
 Speed and performance is TBD, but a priority.

+# security

+Security is of upmost importance with aloft.
+Sites and modules will be bundled in signed jars called 'cans' which will be loaded dynamically at runtime into the server.
+They will not allow any extended java classes other than the predefined classes for the aloft library package.
+The server runs in a jailed environment (as root) where capability to damage the system is minimized.

 # features